CSS Align

 Using the float Property for Horizontal Alignment

-The float property in CSS is commonly used for horizontal alignment.
-The float property allows us to “float” an element to the left or right of its container, which enables us to create multi-column layouts or align elements within a container.
+The float property is used for horizontal alignment, allowing elements to "float" left or right within a container.

 .div-class {